 5. Define Your Networks: How will you mix with other influencers in your field?
 How will you connect with possible clients?
 What events or groups?
 Where will these be, online or offline?
 How will you connect once you are there?
 How will you add value?
 How will you show up and be authentic?
 How will you build actual relationships and not just hand out cards?

 6. Define Success: What will success look like to you?
 What are your goals?
 What are your goals for each step you take?
 For posting on social media?
 Your blog, vlog, or videos?
 What are your goals for each networking event?
 Set your goals in measurable, specific terms and measure them.
 Know what is working and what is not.
 Review and tweak often.

-How to Stand Out?
+How to Stand Out in a Crowded Economy

 The first step in standing out amongst any crowded economy—and they are all crowded today, whether it’s your hometown or online—is to nail and execute your personal branding.
 Beyond that there are other steps that will build on your brand and help you stand out and be memorable.

 1. Show Authority: Use what you know to establish your authority and expertise with your audience.
 You may reach out with your blog, vlog or videos.
 This may include creating a podcast or Youtube Channel.
 If you are just starting out in this arena, start small and build on it.
 Whatever you do, do it with consistency.
 It is far better to post or publish consistently (every day or two times per week or weekly) than to post randomly—or to start only to find out you do not have the time to commit.

 2. Be Seen: Show up in other places as the expert and be seen as a thought leader in your field.
 This may include speaking engagements, guest appearances on a blog or in print, or on tv or on a podcast.
 Perhaps a guest instructor or an interview on social media.
 The aim to be seen as a go-to expert in your field.
 This helps reinforce your brand and credibility.